present42/TEMG4940C-23Su-Team4-Backend/readme.md

 The response will be a JSON object containing an array of bonds subject to applied criterias.

+### GET /prediction/:bondID

+This endpoint retrieves the predicted rating migration and corresponding probabilities for a specific bond.
+It accepts a GET request with the bondID parameter in the URL.
+The API response will be a JSON object containing the predicted rating migration and probability for the specified bond.

 ## Data Sources
 The application uses the following CSV files as data sources: